We’ve all worked in such environments. We’ve hated it as much as you did. And we don’t believe it has to be this way.

-Not because developers and designers can’t communicate, nor because of lack of focus or organisation.
+Not because developers and designers can’t communicate, nor because of a lack of focus or organisation.

 There’s nothing to discuss you until a stage is completed, and revising scraps of designs ends up being much worse than the wait.
 Trust us, we’ve been there.

 The process is at fault.